Summer 2021 programs are FULL. Information on future programs will be released to this webpage.

 The credits may be transferred to the college or university the student ultimately attends, subject to that university’s transfer of credit policies.
 The acceptance of transfer credits between institutions is at the discretion of the receiving college or university.
-Students wishing to transfer New Charter University credits to another institution should check first with that institution regarding its policy on transfer credit.
+Students wishing to transfer Bottega University credits to another institution should check first with that institution regarding its policy on transfer credit.

 Full details on obtaining college credit can be found here.

 Are there any other expenses I will be responsible for?

 Students may want to bring pocket money for their own personal expenses, shopping, personal care items, etc. ($250-$300 should be more than adequate).
 In many countries, Visa and Mastercard are more widely accepted than American Express or Discover Card.
 Parents should ask their credit card companies about their international transaction fees and alert them of the student’s international travel plans beforehand to avoid security holds.